b4rtaz/distributed-llama/README.md

 ```sh
 cd converter && pip install -r requirements.txt
 ```
 4. Convert weights to Distributed Llama format.
 This will take a bit of time.
+The script requires Python 3.
 ```sh
 python converter.py /path/to/llama-2-7b q40
 ```